omerveille/VSMOD/README.md

 To perform a full modeling process, follow these three steps:

-1) Place points to indicate the vessel's direction and radius.
+1) Place points to indicate the vessel's direction and diameter.
 2) Start a centerline segmentation from these points; repeat steps 1 and 2 until you have captured all desired vessels.
 3) Once all vessels are defined, paint the segmentation to generate an initial region-growing seed.